Tiny-Earth/DemoSite/site/src/design.md

     > - Additionally, I like to **highlight the various ways different cultures learned about and used** the night sky.
 For example, Polynesians used celestial knowledge to navigate long-distance ocean voyages.
     > - To increase clarity and transparency, **all learning objectives are provided** in the syllabus and in lecture notes.
     > - **Mastery-oriented rubrics** are also provided to students **to help them know what I'm looking for** in their term papers.
     > - Lastly, my course includes multiple assignments before, during, and after class to help provide **low-stakes opportunities for practice and feedback**.
-In particular, I like to use the **jigsaw activity** in class so that students have a **sense or ownership and can learn from each other**.
+In particular, I like to use the **jigsaw activity** in class so that students have a **sense of ownership and can learn from each other**.

 !!! note ""
     #### Rating Courses with a Rubric